jpmorganchase/AIKYA/docs/run-experiment.md

 ### Step 2: Observe Individual Performance

-After loading data, observe how each bank performs fraud detection independently:
+After loading data, observe how each bank performs anomaly detection independently:

 #### Bank 1 Analysis

-1. Review the transaction summary and fraud detection statistics
+1. Review the transaction summary and anomaly detection statistics
 2. Note the baseline accuracy, precision, and recall metrics
 3. Examine false positive and false negative rates
-4. Observe which types of transactions are flagged as potentially fraudulent
+4. Observe which types of transactions are flagged as potentially anomalous

 #### Bank 2 Analysis